 If you don’t know yet, don’t worry.
 You have time.
 I always suggest my clients decide about halfway through the writing process.
 That gives you time to make a more educated decision and prepare a query letter if that’s what’s needed.

-After you complete your initial interview with a ghostwriter, you will probably immediately know if this writer will be your ghost.
+After you complete your initial interview with a ghostwriter, you will probably immediately know if this writer is the right one for you.
 A rapport and bond should form quickly.
 If you have to “think about it,” the answer is probably no. Interview another writer.